AllisonSHill/CSharpLiveProject/BackEndStories/README.md

 From story:
 1) Refactor the _UserList method so it grabs the list of users from the database, and sends that list as the model instead of going through what was the process of creating a UserVM.
 2) Exclude the UserVM from the project, test to make sure nothing is dependent on it.
 Remove any dependencies you find, and delete the User VM.
-3) Determine what if anything the Index Users view is doing, and modify it to simply display a list of all users.
 4) Determine what if anything the isAdminUser is doing.
 Replace it with the built in Identity method of checking roles.
 5) Add comments to the Users Controller documenting the functions and their purpose, and where they are used.